neilbaldwin/TOUCH-KNOBS/README.md

 To make a new Knob just copy-and-paste and existing one then change it's parameters in the Tag.

-> [!NOTE]
-> To make a Knob of a different size, hold SHIFT and resize the Knob group.
+To make a Knob of a different size, hold SHIFT and resize the Knob group.
 The resized Knob won't display correctly until you exit Edit mode in Touch OSC as the Knob geometry is calculated at run-time based on the size of the Knob group.

+> ![TIP]
+> How To Use TOUCH-KNOBS
+> 1) Copy the root script to the root of your project.
+> 2) Copy and paste a TOUCH-KNOB object then customise it via the Tag parameter
+>
+> If you already have Lua code in your project root then you'll have to copy and paste the parts in bit-by-bit.
+I'm assuming if you've already done some Lua coding in your project this won't be too much of an issue for you.
+If you're struggling give me a shout.

 #### Knob Object Scripts